 Instructions

-The process of making luchi involves kneading dough using all-purpose flour, water, ghee, salt and sometimes a pinch of sugar.
-The well rested dough is then rolled out into small circles before being carefully dropped into hot oil for frying.
+The process of making luchi involves kneading the dough using all-purpose flour, water, ghee, salt and sometimes a pinch of sugar.
+Roll out the well-rested dough into small circles, then carefully drop them into hot oil for frying.
 As it sizzles away, the luchi puffs up beautifully, creating a golden and crispy exterior while remaining soft and airy inside.

-Rolling luchis into perfect rounds requires skill, but it's completely normal if you don't succeed on your first attempt.
+Rolling Luchi into perfect rounds requires skill, but it's completely normal if you don't succeed on your first attempt.
 Like any skill, it improves with practice.

 Did you know?

-Luchis are not reserved solely for savoury delights; they can also be enjoyed with sweet accompaniments.
+You don't have to reserve luchi solely for savoury delights; enjoy them with sweet accompaniments too.
 For those with a sweet tooth, try dipping your luchi in richly flavoured milk-based sweets like payesh (rice pudding) or mishti doi (sweet yoghurt).
-The contrast between the warm fried bread and cool creamy desserts creates an explosion of flavours that will leave you wanting more.
+The contrast between the warm fried bread and cool creamy desserts will leave you wanting more.

 Equipment